Azure-Samples/mcp-sdk-functions-hosting-dotnet/README.md

-# Host remote MCP servers built with official MCP SDKs on Azure Functions (early preview)
+# Host remote MCP servers built with official MCP SDKs on Azure Functions (public preview)

 This repo contains instructions and sample for running MCP server built with the C# (.NET) MCP SDK on Azure Functions.
 The repo uses the weather sample server to demonstrate how this can be done.
 You can clone to run and test the server locally, follow by easy deploy with `azd up` to have it in the cloud in a few minutes.